Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress:** React.
 Same thing I did yesterday - made more components, passed props - and started extracting a component.

 **Thoughts:** A bit harder to focus when I don't get up early.
-It's good to sleep in once in a while.
+It's good to sleep in sometimes.
 Still going to code, but I'm taking it easy this week.

 **Link to work:** [describing-the-ui](https://github.com/Jason-Hargrove/describing-the-ui.git)